A Family Guide and Review of The Horniman Museum, London

 The Horniman has quite strict rules on eating.
 No food is allowed to be eaten in the museum, and they did ask me to take away my baby’s snack.

 The cafe does not let you eat your own food in there, and the staff were enforcing this rule (which I have never known anywhere else to do!)
 After our visit, I found out that you can eat your own food in the gardens or in the Dutch Barn.
-(Of course, it would have been better for the cafe staff to direct people to the barn rather than just telling them to leave!)

 The Horniman Museum Cafe Menu and Selection of Pastries